-The main factor setting the systems apart is whether you’re queued in a physical location or online on a website or app away from any retail or service environment.
+The main factor setting the waiting room systems apart is whether you’re queued in a physical location or online on a website or app away from any retail or service environment.

 Online systems for online products

-Our product, Queue-Fair, provides an online queuing system to protect websites and servers from surges in traffic that overwhelm and overpower unprotected systems.
+Our product, Queue-Fair, provides an online queuing system to protect websites and servers from web traffic surges and app traffic surges that overwhelm and overpower unprotected systems.
 In the years since we patented our solution it has come to be known as a virtual waiting room.
-A crashed site of this type can soon cost providers hundreds of thousands of pounds or dollars in losses from easily avoidable downtime.
-A virtual waiting room or queuing system protects its vendors from all of that.
+A crashed site due to traffic surges can soon cost providers hundreds of thousands of pounds or dollars in losses from easily avoidable website downtime.
+A virtual waiting room or queuing system protects its vendors and visitors from all of that.

-The types of websites protected by this system include those selling tickets to premium events, popular eCommerce sites during seasonal peaks, and all kinds of branding, language, and international issues to boot.
+The types of websites protected by such a virtual waiting room experience include those selling tickets to premium events, popular eCommerce sites during seasonal peaks, and all kinds of branding, language, and international issues to boot.
 During heavy traffic the waiting room works by offloading visitors to a branded waiting room, away from the busy servers and site, and sending them back in first-come first-served order at a rate of access the protected servers and site can handle.

 Virtual systems in physical locations

 creates and delivers systems so that shoppers, patients in clinics and hospital visitors, and those waiting for appointments have options for the best use of their time.
-Provided with estimated waiting times and queue positions, they know precisely how long they’re likely to be held up, often avoiding the physical waiting room altogether.
+Provided with gauged waiting times and waiting room queue positions, they know precisely how long they’re likely to be held up before access, often avoiding the physical waiting room altogether.

-How are these systems better than traditional methods?
+How are these waiting room systems better than traditional methods?

 - Customers add themselves to the queue